-Data on financial inclusion are extracted from the IMF's Financial Access Survey database 73 and include 8 indicators of financial access: (i) the number of automated teller machines (ATMs) per 100,000 adults; (ii) the number of commercial bank branches per 100,000 adults; (iii) the number of loan accounts with commercial banks per 1,000 adults; (iv) number of depositors with commercial banks per 1,000 adults; (v) number of credit unions and credit cooperatives; (vi) outstanding deposits with commercial banks; (vii) number of depositors with commercial banks, and (viii) loan accounts with commercial banks.
-Higher values of these indicators suggest a greater degree of financial access.
+per 100,000 adults; (ii) the number of commercial bank branches per 100,000 adults; (iii) the number of loan accounts with commercial banks per 1,000 adults; (iv) number of depositors with commercial banks per 1,000 adults; (v) number of credit unions and credit cooperatives; (vi) outstanding deposits with commercial banks; (vii) number of depositors with commercial banks, and (viii) loan accounts with commercial banks.
+Higher values of these measures suggest a greater degree of financial access.